Clarrie Gibbons Strengthening

-The building is deemed to be an earthquake prone building because it achieves less than 33% of the current new build standard (NBS).
+The building was deemed to be an earthquake prone building because it achieves less than 33% of the current new build standard (NBS).
 The work being done will bring the building up to around 67% of the NBS.

 This is part of our work plan to assess all Council-owned buildings and prioritise strengthening work based on the risk to public safety.

 While we’re on the premises for earthquake strengthening work, we will also be doing remedial and maintenance work on the building.